 Our RE curriculum provides a clear path of progression, taken from the Central Bedfordshire RE Agreed Syllabus.
-Teachers know that pupils have achieved the expected outcomes stated in the syllabus through discussions about their learning in lessons and the work produced by the pupils.
+At the end of Key Stage One (year 2) and Lower Key Stage Two (year 4), the majority of our pupils are expected to achieve the end of key stage outcomes as stated in the syllabus.
+This is achieved by the effective teaching of the units set for key stage.
+Teachers know that their pupils have achieved these outcomes through discussions about their learning in lessons and the work produced by the pupils.
 On a broader level, we will know that our RE curriculum is achieving our intentions through the daily interactions between children, and between children and staff, where tolerance and understanding of others’ beliefs is demonstrated.